TeamSPoon/old_logicmoo_workspace/pack/logicmoo_base/README.md

 Is probably 10 packages...

-# First Order Logic (FOL) declarations in Prolog source code.
+# Forward chaining macros create smaller self-maintaining codebase.

 Prolog, like most logic programming languages, offers depth first backward chaining as the only reasoning scheme.
 It is well known that sound and complete reasoning systems can be built using either exclusive backward chaining or exclusive forward chaining.
 Thus, this is not a theoretical problem.
 It is also well understood how to ``implement'' forward reasoning using an exclusively backward chaining system and vice versa.
 Thus, this need not be a practical problem.
 In fact, many of the logic-based languages developed for AI applications allow one to build systems with both forward and backward chaining rules.
 There are, however, some interesting and important issues which need to be addresses in order to provide the Prolog programmer with a practical, efficient, and well integrated facility for forward chaining.

-# Forward chaining macros create smaller self-maintaining codebase.

 This module uses such a facility, written by Tim Finin called PFC, which he has implemented in standard Prolog.
 The PFC system is a package that provides a forward reasoning capability to be used together with conventional Prolog programs.
 The PFC inference rules are Prolog terms which are asserted as facts into the regular Prolog database.

 The PFC system package provides a forward reasoning capability to be used together with conventional Prolog programs.
 The PFC inference rules are Prolog terms which are asserted as clauses into the regular Prolog database.
 When new facts or forward reasoning rules are added to the Prolog database (via a special predicate pfc_add/1, forward reasoning is triggered and additional facts that can be deduced via the application of the forward chaining rules are also added to the database.
 A simple justification-based truth-maintenance system is provided as well as simple predicates to explore the resulting proof trees.
 Additionally this module provides the user with various methods for trying out new techniques of backwards chaining without rewriting their code.

-# FIRST ORDER LOGIC
+# First Order Logic (FOL) declarations in Prolog source code.

-Despite Prolog's logic heritage and its use of model elimination in linear logic theorem-proving in projects such as LeanTAP , Prolog fails to qualify as a full general-purpose theorem-proving system.
+Despite Prolog's logic heritage it does not qualify as a full general-purpose theorem-proving system.
 There are three main reasons: (1) Prolog is a programming language and not an inference engine so if we used the unification algorithm of Prolog for FOL, it is unsound,  (2) Prolog's unbounded depth-first search strategy is inefficient when it is doing complete search, and (3) Prolog's inference system is not complete for non-Horn clauses.
 Nevertheless, Prolog is quite interesting from a theorem-proving standpoint because of its very high inference rate as compared to conventional theorem-proving programs.

-Logicmoo’s use of the Prolog Technology Theorem Prover (PTTP) was to overcome the deficiencies while retaining as fully as possible the high performance of well-engineered Prolog systems.
+Logicmoo use of the Prolog Technology Theorem Prover (PTTP) was to overcome the deficiencies while retaining as fully as possible the high performance of well-engineered Prolog systems.

-The Prolog Technology Theorem Prover is an extension of Prolog that is complete for the full first­order predicate calculus (Stickel, 1988).
+The Prolog Technology Theorem Prover (PTTP) is an extension of Prolog that is complete for the full first order predicate calculus (Stickel, 1988).
-It is invoked whenever the facts and rule are described in NNF or CNF into the knowledge base.
+It is invoked whenever the facts and rule are described in NNF or CNF put into the knowledge base.
+And optionally for Horn clauses built by other modules.
 However, when the rules are in Prenix Normal Form (PNF) (thus have quantifiers) they are converted to NNF, SNF and finally CNF and handed back over to PTTP.
-Whenever a formula whose leading quantifier is existential occurs, the formula obtained by removing that quantifier via Skolemization may be generated.
+Also a formula whose leading quantifier is existential, the formula obtained by removing that quantifier via Closed Skolemization may be generated.

 kif_add/1: the file has a rule or fact, in the form of a predicate of FOPC (First Order Predicate Calculus).
 The LogicMOO invokes the PTTP compiler (discussed later) to assert the form to the knowledge base.
 The knowledge base represents the user''s beliefs.
 Thus, asserting the logical form to the knowledge base amounts to applying the Declarative rule and the Distributivity rule (Axiom B2).